HELP FOR PARENTS WITH CHILDREN WHO HAVE ASPERGERS/HIGH-FUNCTIONING AUTISM

-Motives Behind Behavior: Parents’ Analytical Approach
+Motives Behind ASD Behavior: Parents’ Analytical Approach

-This DOES NOT mean you have to allow “out-of-control behavior” as just another fact of your parenting an Aspergers child.
+This DOES NOT mean you have to allow “out-of-control behavior” as just another fact of your parenting an HFA child.
 Your youngster still needs to learn acceptable behavior to be safe and successful.
 It DOES mean, though, that you're going to have to look at things from a different angle.

 1. To start with, you'll want to narrow your focus to one particular behavior to analyze and change.
 Although it's tempting, don't just choose the thing that most annoys you.
 A better choice will be something that particularly puzzles you.
 For example: